richiebono/dynamic-knowledge-base/README.md

 ## Important Note About User Registration Security

 For testing purposes, the admin permission check on the user registration (POST /users) route is initially commented out.
 This allows you to create the first admin user without requiring authentication.
+I added a test to check if the user is an admin, so if you don't remove the comment, the test will fail.

 **After you have created the initial admin user, you should uncomment the admin permission check in the user registration route (`src/modules/user/infrastructure/routes/userRoutes.ts`) to enforce proper security.**